People, (don’t) change

 Your heart beats faster

-If the business model changes and you look at the organisational structure, then the company’s culture isn’t far behind – and suddenly you’re tempted to delve into the deepest recesses of the company’s DNA.
+When the business model changes and you look at the organisational structure, the company’s culture isn’t far behind – and suddenly you’re tempted to delve into the deepest recesses of the company’s DNA.
 Nervousness sets in.

-Now is the time to keep calm, become aware of the change and, above all, take the team – the employees – along for the journey.
+Now is the time to stay calm, become aware of the change and, above all, take the team – the staff – with you on this journey.
 How?
 With empathy, transparency and consistent messaging.

 Address fears and uncertainty.
 Transform fears and prejudices into visions and shared goals.
 If you want to achieve acceptance and team spirit, then communicate with your team – don’t just confront them with decisions.
-Engage in dialogue and thereby encourage participation.
-Because participation and involvement are a first step towards acceptance; and: ideally, acceptance turns into a spirit of optimism.
+Engage in dialogue and, in doing so, encourage participation.
+After all, participation and involvement are the first step towards acceptance; and, ideally, acceptance gives way to a spirit of optimism and renewal.
 Let’s go!

 Read more: